-HIS 151, 152 HISTORY OF THE UNITED STATES I, II
+HIS 151.152 HISTORY OF THE UNITED STATES I.II Three credit hours each

 A comprehensive analysis of the origins and growth of American civilization.
 The first course covers the development of the United States from the discovery period to the end of the Civil War.
 The second course covers from 1865 to the present.